2xic/optimization-playground/nlp/llm.md

 ### [Large Language Models Can Self-Improve](https://arxiv.org/pdf/2210.11610.pdf)
 - Shows that LLMs can improve with unlabeled data (by using self supervised methods).
-- Uses techniques like majority voting to learn
+- Uses techniques like majority voting to learn (self consistency)

 ### [LLMs: The Important Ingredients](https://xander.ai/llms-the-important-ingredients)
 What do you need to "bake" a LLM ?